Blind Man in the Broken World

 Caw!
 Caw!
 Caw!

-Cry's from a multitude of black observers echo throughout the deserted streets, their gazes trained on a single figure as he slowly and meticulously sifts his way through a large pile of garbage on the side of the street.
+Cries from a multitude of black observers echo throughout the deserted streets, their gazes trained on a single figure as He slowly and meticulously sifts His way through a large pile of garbage on the side of the street.
 He picks up a piece from the pile, runs his hands over it, and then throws it to the bottom of the pile.
-Unopened cans of food, first aid kits, and various pieces of navigational equipment lie dejectedly at the bottom of the pile, the observers gaze's grow quizzical, if they could speak they would surely ask the man.
+Unopened cans of food, first aid kits, and various pieces of navigational equipment lie dejectedly at the bottom of the pile, the observers gaze's grow quizzical, if they could speak they would surely ask the Man.

 "What treasure could be more important than all that you have found?"

-As if in answer to their silent question, the man triumphantly holds his prize in the air, showing it off to his audience.
-The sound of flapping wings echos across the streets as they leave, disgusted and confused.
+As if in answer to their silent question, the Man triumphantly holds His prize in the air, displaying His treasure to an audience observing with baited breath.
+The sound of flapping wings and indigent caws sharply splatter themselves over the cityscape as the black entourage takes their leave, disgusted and confused.

 "As if birds could ever understand the greatness of John Fogetry."
-He mutters as he climbs down from the trash pile, clutching a dirty CD in his hands, written on the CD is faded red sharpie are three letters, "CCR".
+He mutters as He climbs down from the trash pile, clutching a filthy CD case in his hands, written on the CD case in faded sharpie are three letters, "CCR".

 Crick Creek Crick Creek

 Sitting on a windowsill is a small solar powered plastic chicken with a head that moves back and forth, making a quiet creaking noise with each hypnotic bob of it's head.